All the Royal Caribbean Drink Prices 2024

 How much does wine cost on Royal Caribbean ships?

-One adult libation that varies greatly in price on Royal Caribbean is wine.
-For a glass of wine, the range is from $8 for a Beringer White Zinfandel to $24 for a glass of Moet & Chandon champagne.
+For a glass of wine, the range is from $8 for a Beringer White Zinfandel to $22 for a glass of Moet & Chandon champagne.

-Still, most glasses of wine are around $11 a serving, which is well within the drink package allotments (see below).
-On Royal Caribbean ships, there are often wine bars, from Vintages on ships like Oasis of the Seas and Freedom of the Seas to Giovanni’s Wine Bar on Wonder of the Seas and Odyssey of the Seas.
+On Royal Caribbean ships, there are often wine bars, from Vintages on ships like Oasis of the Seas and Freedom of the Seas to Giovanni’s Wine Bar on Wonder of the Seas and Icon of the Seas.
 These wine-specific venues will have a greater selection of wines.
 However, many of them will have higher price tags.

 None of the Royal Caribbean drink packages cover bottles of wine.
 Though, guests who purchase the Deluxe drink package will receive a 40% discount on bottled wines priced up to $100, and 20% discount on wine prices above $100.